Pack Your Carry-on Right: 21 things you shouldn’t forget

 It’s helpful enough that I can make it till I get to a real bed.
 I definitely love this mask as it protects my eyes from the post-sleep raccoon look.

-computer
+17. computer

 While people do it, I don’t recommend keeping your computer in your checked luggage.
+Plus I like to be able to work on the endless sorting of photos that needs to be done. 😬

-You can also load movies or books on your computer instead of your phone.
+You can load movies or books on your computer instead of your phone.
 I often like to do this because the screen is much bigger than my phone.

 They often even have charging spots for normal plugs, though not always.
 So make sure you bring your charger with you!

-sunglasses
+18. sunglasses

 It’s so glorious landing and arriving in Turkey.
 A new adventure is beginning and the excitement builds.